advocations/skype/Skype/UCWA/demote_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The application can rely on the presence of this resource to determine whether the user can demote the participant from leader to attendee in the [onlineMeeting (UCWA)](onlineMeeting_ref.md).
+The application can rely on the presence of this resource to determine whether the user can demote the participant from leader to attendee in the [onlineMeeting](onlineMeeting_ref.md).

 ### Properties